acatalina/drasek-underscore/index.md

 </p>

 <p style="text-align: justify;">
 Oh, the website has been made using markdown and the Minimalist Jekyll theme because...why not?
 I never tried before.
+Also because I wanted people to focus on the methods instead of on the webiste.
 Thank you!
 </p>

 ### _.getIteratee (helper function):